 Now we have one final exercise left to increase the strength of the big back muscles.

-Lower back pain exercise 4: Increase the strength of your back muscles
+Lower back pain when bending exercise 4: Increase the strength of your back muscles

-When you’re standing and moving with your back always full extended your overusing the big muscles in your back.
-Not only does this cause pain but it also damages the muscles because they don’t get any rest.
+When you’re standing and moving with your back always fully extended, you’re overusing the big muscles in your back.
+Not only does this cause pain, but it also damages the tissues because they don’t get any rest.

-This results in less strength in your lower back muscles which makes lifting more difficult.
+It results in less strength in your lower back muscles, which makes lifting more difficult.